PerseusW/Hadoop/README.md

 # Notifications

-This repository is currently acting as a platform for homework display, but it is also constantly evolving into a self-teaching guide.
-I will continue to constantly maintain this repository up until 2020/2/1.
+This repository is currently acting as a platform for homework display, but it is also evolving into a tutorial to what I have learned.
+I will continue to maintain this repository up until 2020/2/1.

 ## For Teacher

-Please only view the directories named in **Chinese**.
+Please only view the directories named in **Chinese** when looking for my homework.

-The other files are no longer valid homework submissions, as they have been modified beyond the deadline.
-You can view them if you wish.
+The other files are no longer valid homework submissions as they have been modified beyond the deadline.

-## For Peers and Future Course Takers
+## For Peers

-I do not welcome you, but I don't care if you copy my code or not.
-My code is built upon phase based commits, and can be tracked to the very point where I started, unlike yours, if you copy my code.

-I hope my guide can help you with environment building and teach you how to code, but I do not hope you turn into a fraud who knows the shortcut keys for copy and paste.
+I do not welcome you.

+*I do not welcome you.*

+**I do not welcome you.**

+Copy as you please, but be ready to face consequences.

+## For Learners

+I hope this repository/tutorial will be able to help you out.
+Since you're a user of `GitHub`, I'm confident that you are a coder, or even better, an engineer.
+So I will minimize comments and let the code talk for itself.
+But rest assured, I will maximize the instructions given so that you don't get stuck before actually coding.

+How nice of me. :)